Herbherth/GDScript-Quality-of-Life/README.md

 # GDScript-Quality-of-Life
 Bring some quality of life features for GDScript inside godot code editor.

-This plugin should work for Godot 4 and higher.
+This plugin should work for Godot 4.2+.

 If you really like it and feel like [buying me a piece of cake](https://herbherth.itch.io/gdscript-quality-of-life-plugin) for my efforts, it would be greatly appreciated, thank you!